apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * client num:

-client num is distributed from 1 to 50.
+The client num is distributed from 1 to 50.
 IoTDB uses batch insertion API and the batch size is 100 (write 100 data points per write API call).

 The write throughput (points/second) is: